google/coroutine-stacks/README.md

 4. Select the dispatcher
 5. Zoom the panel in and out

-Check out this [blog post](https://medium.com/@raehatsinghnanda/parallel-stacks-for-kotlin-coroutines-in-the-debugger-d3099eb3a9c2) for the full feature breakdown.
+Check out the [Quick Start Guide](https://plugins.jetbrains.com/plugin/23117-coroutine-stacks/documentation/quick-start-guide) for the detailed description of the plugin features.